 Fathom’s guests joined local community members on highly impactful sustainability projects in Puerto Plata, Dominican Republic.
 Some of the projects impacting biodiversity included:

-For more details on these projects please refer to pages 60-61 and for overall Fathom projects visit www.fathom.org
+For more details on these projects and for overall Fathom projects visit www.fathom.org

 The Nature Conservancy Partnership

-We continue to expand our sourcing of cage free eggs.
+- We continue to work on expanding our sourcing of cage free eggs.
 Our goal is to be 100% cage free by 2025.

-- Coastal Cleanup Project: since 2014 the port adopted the Brick Bay community and has organized annual clean-ups.
-In 2016, approximately 1,600 bags containing waste and debris were collected.
+- Coastal Cleanup Project: since 2014 the Mahogany Bay Cruise Center adopted the Brick Bay community and has organized annual clean-ups.
+In 2017, approximately 2,360 bags containing waste and debris were collected.

 To minimize our impact on biodiversity, we work diligently to manage our waste responsibly, protect marine life and collaborate with our supply chain to ensure ethical practices.
 We also implement systems and new technologies to minimize waste water discharges and improve the quality of our air emissions.
 Furthermore, we partner with conservation and protection organizations in order to support programs and initiatives related to our operation.